abprash/personal_guidelines/Core_Algorithms.md

   ```
   * Given a list of intervals, determine the minimum number of meeting rooms required to handle all the meetings.
   ```
+  High level approach is to first sort by start times.
+  Then have a min heap which sorts by end times.
+Start adding each interval to the heap.
+  When adding, check if any of the previous meeting will end before the current meeting being processed.
+  Poll from the min heap (will return the meeting which will end soonest), if polled one ends before current one - do not add it back, else add both back.
+  Return the size of min heap after processing every interval

+  ---
+  Given an array of meeting time intervals intervals where intervals[i] = [starti, endi], return the minimum number of conference rooms required.
+  Example 1:

+  Input: intervals = [[0,30],[5,10],[15,20]]
+  Output: 2
+  ---

+  class Solution {
+      public int minMeetingRooms(int[][] intervals) {
+          // sort the intervals by their start time.
+          Arrays.sort(intervals, (a, b) -> a[0] - b[0]); // N log N

+          // now we start processing them one by one
+          // the crux of the algo is, when we process one by one, we need to find out if there's any meeting that is still in progress.
+          // we will use a min heap to accomplish this.
+          PriorityQueue<int[]> minHeap = new PriorityQueue<>((a,b) -> a[1]-b[1]);

+          for (int[] interval : intervals) { // N times
+              // check if any meeting is in progress, and find the one which will terminate the soonest if (minHeap.isEmpty()) {
+                  // no rooms are available, add it minHeap.offer(interval);
+                  continue;
+              }
+              // get the earliest meeting
+              int[] top = minHeap.poll(); // log N
+              if (top[1] <= interval[0]) {
+                  // the meeting is already done.
+So, we can reuse the room
+                  // minHeap.offer(interval);
+              } else {
+                  // meeting isn't done, so add both of them' minHeap.offer(top);
+              }
+              minHeap.offer(interval);
+          }

+          return minHeap.size();
+      }
+  }
   ```
 ## [Stacks](#Stacks)
 * Stack is a LIFO data structure which is versatile for evaluating expressions, monotonic stack is used to find interesting properties in an array like, finding next immediate greater or lesser element.